Newton's Laws of Motion are:

 Assuming you're far enough out of the earth's atmosphere, you do not have to use fuel to stay in orbit.

 Satellites follow Kepler's laws and have elliptical orbits with the center of the earth at the focus.
 It is impossible to have a satellite orbit over only part of the earth, or to remain fixed above one spot, unless it's on the equator.
+Even then, the satellite doesn't stand still, it revolves around the earth as fast as the earth rotates.

 Generally we don't have any particular reason to launch a satellite opposite the earth's rotation, so we take advantage of the earth's rotation to save energy.
 Orbits in the same direction as the earth's rotation are called prograde and those opposing it are retrograde.
 Orbits over the poles are sometimes slightly retrograde to allow the satellite to track across the earth in certain ways.
 Very retrograde orbits are really uncommon.